LOADING ...

 to your metaphysics; for when you ran away, I found myself on a by

 moonlight hearing a harper.
-But now we have seen my lot, shall I
+But now we have my eternal lot, shall I

-him in my arms,& flew westerly the night, till we were elevated
+him in my arms,& flew westerly thro' the night, till we elevated

 above the earth's shadow; I flung myself with him directly into the

-body of the here I clothed myself in white & taking in my hand
+of the sun; here I clothed myself in white & taking in my hand

-volumes, sunk from the glorious clime, and passed all the
+Swedenborg's volumes, sunk from the clime, and passed all the

-planets till we came to Saturn: here I staid to rest,& leap'd into
+planets till we came to here I staid to rest,& then leap'd into

-the void Saturn & fixed stars.
+the between Saturn & fixed stars.
 'Here', said I, 'Is your lot, in

 this space, if space it may be call'd. ' Soon we saw the and the

-church,& I him to the altar and open'd the bible, and lo!
+church,& I took him to the altar and the bible, and lo!
 It was a

-deep pit, into I descended, driving the angel before me; soon we saw
+deep pit, into which I descended, driving the angel me; soon we saw

-seven houses of brick; one we enter'd; in it a number of monkeys,
+seven houses of brick; one we enter'd; in it were a of monkeys,

-at one another, but witheld by the shortness of their chains:
+snatching at one another, but witheld by the of their chains:

 however, I saw that they sometimes grew numerous; and then the were

-caught by the strong, and with a grinning aspect, first with,&
+caught by the strong, and with a aspect, first coupled with,&

-then devour'd, by plucking off first one limb and another, till the
+then devour'd, by off first one limb and then another, till the

 seeming fondness, they too; and here & there I saw one savourily